 Once you have completed these set lessons you might like to continue or follow up with some other activities.
-You could:

-- Create a class action plan for how students could help their school learn more about the Stolen Generations. - Join the Narragunnawali community (and develop a Reconciliation Action Plan for your school) to access a variety of curriculum resources about reconciliation and Aboriginal and Torres Strait Islander histories, cultures and contributions. - Create a yarning circle in the classroom to share feelings and news. - Start each day/week with an Acknowledgement of Country or display a written statement in the classroom. - Research more about Indigenous Australian languages. - Send books from the classroom library home for students to discuss with parents and carers. - Invite parents and carers to an open day style session, where children can show their work. - Seek further information or incursions from Elders, Stolen Generations members or community members. - Hold National Reconciliation Week or NAIDOC Week celebrations in your school or attend events in your local community. - Develop a booklist for your classroom.
+- Join the Narragunnawali community (and develop a Reconciliation Action Plan for your school) to access a variety of curriculum resources about reconciliation and Aboriginal and Torres Strait Islander histories, cultures and contributions. - Develop a booklist for your classroom.
 When choosing books for your classroom, investigate if the author and illustrator are Aboriginal and/or Torres Strait Islander and consider this as part of your selection.
-For more book suggestions and support in choosing texts or to source other materials, please contact a local Aboriginal or Torres Strait Islander library, for example Dandiiri Community Library, or the The Australian Institute of Aboriginal and Torres Strait Islander Studies.
+For more book suggestions and support in choosing texts or to source other materials, please contact a local Aboriginal or Torres Strait Islander library, for example Dandiiri Community Library, or The Australian Institute of Aboriginal and Torres Strait Islander Studies. - Research more about Aboriginal and Torres Strait Islander languages.